aditya123473892/wagtail/Documentation-search.md

 To create a new crawler press "New Crawler" and then:

-- Name it according to what the test is for
+- Name it according to what the test is for, for example `wagtail-trial-signature-variable`
 - App ID: `XSYGEO7KMJ`
 - Start URL: https://docs.wagtail.org/ (we’ll override anyway)
 - Crawler template: Default (we’ll override anyway)